angband/angband/docs/dungeon.rst

 ===   =========================================

-The last message indicates an artifact is present and is only possible if the preserve option is disabled.
+The last message indicates an artifact is present and is only possible if the preserve option is disabled (if preserve is enabled, an artifact will guarantee a feeling of 5 or better).

 You may review your level feeling any time by using the ^K command.
 You may also consult it by checking the LF: indicator at the bottom